GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-primer/index.md

 Today, ad conversion measurement often relies on [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies).
 Browsers are restricting access to third-party cookies because these can be used to track users across sites and hinder user privacy.
-This API addresses in a privacy-preserving way the measurement solved by third-party cookies.
+This API enables those measurements in a privacy-preserving way, without third-party cookies.

 ## Who needs to know about this API?

-- Adtech platforms such as [demand-side platforms](https://en.wikipedia.org/wiki/Demand-side_platform) (DSP) or [data management platforms](https://en.wikipedia.org/wiki/Data_management_platform) (DMP) are likely to be interested in using this API to support functionality that currently relies on third-party cookies.
+- Adtech platforms such as [demand-side platforms](https://en.wikipedia.org/wiki/Demand-side_platform) (DSP) or [data management platforms](https://en.wikipedia.org/wiki/Data_management_platform) (DMP) may use this API to support functionality that currently relies on third-party cookies.
-- Advertisers and publishers relying on custom code for advertising or conversion measurement may similarly be interested in using this API to replace existing techniques.
+- Advertisers and publishers relying on custom code for advertising or conversion measurement may use this API to replace existing techniques.
 - Advertisers and publishers relying on adtech platforms for conversion measurement don't need to use the API directly, but may be interested in understanding it if they're working with adtech platforms that may integrate the API.